Conímbriga: Architecture

 The excavation site and visitors' centre are located on the outskirts of the rural community of Condeixa-a-Nova, based on a plateau-shaped triangular spur over two deep depressions (one occupied by the Ribeira dos Mouros).

-Although Conimbriga was not the largest Roman city in Portugal, it is the best preserved, with archaeologists estimating that only 10 percent of the city has been excavated.
+Although Conimbriga was not the largest Roman city in Portugal, it is the best preserved, with archaeologists estimating that only 10 percent of the city had been excavated as of 2005.

 The urbanized civitas includes integrated structures starting from the Iron Age and extending to the 5th century.
 There were specifically three phases of spatial organization: from the 1st century BC, under the reign of Augustus, a late Republican forum (which included a crypto-portico, basilica, curia and commercial shops), thermal baths, an aqueduct and pre-Roman residential buildings; a 1st-century AD group, established under Flavius, that included a reconstructed Imperial forum, Vitruvian baths and a revised urban plan; and a 3rd-century settlement that fell within revised walls.

 The civil and residential buildings included numerous examples of remodeled and reused structures dating from the first century BC.
 Most of these homes were insulae (houses with more than one floor), with open patios or courtyards, and domus (such as the Casa dos Repuxos and Casa de Cantaber) with peristyles.

-Most of the private and public buildings featured abundant decorative materials, including mosaics, sculptures and painted murals.
+The House of Cantaber (Casa de Cantaber) has been known since the first excavations began in Conímbriga at the end of the 19th century, having been the subject of intermittent interventions throughout the 20th century.
+Cantaber was the city's leading aristocrat in the 5th century and was murdered in his own home by the invading Suebi.
+His wife and children were kidnapped and sold into slavery in distant lands.
+The house attributed to Cantaber is the largest known private residence in the excavated area of Conimbriga and was more than 3,260 square metres, with 40 rooms and even a hypocaust, an ingenious system in which air heated in a furnace circulated under the floor and through the perforated bricks placed inside the walls, having been built in the first century of our era.
+The construction of the private baths in the old garden of the house dates back a long way.
+These baths were also successively remodelled.